SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Ideas-Page.md

 Other potential applications of ChiantiPy in SunPy include:

 1. Generalisation of the code to produce response functions using arbitrary values of physical parameters (elemental abundances, etc.).
-1. Calculation of reponse functions for other instruments.
+1. Calculation of response functions for other instruments.
 1. Conversion of ChiantiPy spectra objects to SunPy Spectra objects.

 **Expected Outcomes**: This project would facilitate SunPy becoming independent from Solar SoftWare (SSW) for analysing AIA data, particularly with respect to inferring plasma properties such as temperature and density.